AlvaroRodriguezDelRio/nov-fams-pipeline/README.md

 ## Gene family taxonomic coverage and specificity

-For calculating the taxonomic coverage and specificity for each gene family on each taxonomic group, use:
+For calculating the taxonomic coverage and specificity for each gene family on each taxonomic group, we used:

 ```python tax_cov_sp.py genome_tax_annotation.tab gene_family_composition.tab > sp_cov_per_fam_per_lin.tab.```.
 The ```genome_tax_annotation.tab``` file is a tab-delimeted file with 2 columns: genome name and their GTDB (https://gtdb.ecogenomic.org/) taxonomic annotations. ```sp_cov_per_fam_per_lin.tab``` is a tab-delimted file containing the following columns: gene family name, GTDB lineage, specificity, coverage, number of genomes within the GTDB lineage in the collection.